 From Teaching 1, Lama Tharchin Rinpoche says:

 These teachings of the treasure cycle of the “Peaceful and Wrathful Deities, the Natural Liberation of the Expanse of Wisdom,” represent Guru Rinpoche’s own voice, his direct teachings to us.
 The treasure revealed itself in the form of symbolic dakini script and Karma Lingpa transcribed the teachings from this symbolic language into the Tibetan.
 They are the exact words of Guru Rinpoche, directly spoken to us.
 It’s as if the moisture of Guru Rinpoche’s warm breath has not yet evaporated from these teachings.
 They still have the force of Guru Rinpoche’s blessing.

 The translation of the text by John Myrdhin Reynolds grew out of a retreat on the topic given by Lama Tharchin Rinpoche in New York City in 1985.
 The translator's commentary is based on the oral explanations of Namkhai Norbu Rinpoche and Lama Tharchin Rinpoche.
+You can find the translation here at Shambhala Publications.
 A newer translation by Gyurme Dorje is available in "The Tibetan Book of the Dead, First Complete Translation," composed by Padmasambhava, revealed by Terton Karma Lingpa, translated by Gyurme Dorje, edited by Graham Coleman with Thupten Jinpa; Ch.
 4 "The Introduction to Awareness: Natural Liberation through Naked Perception;" Penguin Classics, Deluxe edition, 2007, available at your local bookstore or on Amazon here.